Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 3/AWS global infrastructure.md

 Suppose that your developers want to build an application that uses Amazon Braket (AWS quantum computing platform).
 As of this course, Amazon Braket is not yet available in every AWS Region around the world, so your developers would have to run it in one of the Regions that already offers it.

+* **Pricing**

+Suppose that you are considering running applications in both the United States and Brazil.
+The way Brazil’s tax structure is set up, it might cost 50% more to run the same workload out of the São Paulo Region compared to the Oregon Region.
+You will learn in more detail that several factors determine pricing, but for now know that the cost of services can vary from Region to Region.